ravigithub19/ravigithub19/README.md

 - 🌱 I’m currently learning and exploring ReactJS.
 - 🤔 I’m looking for internships in Frontend Development & UI/UX Design.
 - 💬 Ask me about HTML, CSS, Javascript and UI/UX Designing.
+- 💨 Tech & Design Freak.
+- ✈  Love travelling and exploring.
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/ravisharma18)
+- 📫 How to reach me: [Website](https://ravisharma.co.in)

 **Languages and Tools:**